 I've finally come to the end of the pencil sketches.
-The finished pencil sketch is complete and now it's time to take it further within Adobe Illustrator.
+The finished pencil sketch is complete, and now it's time to take it further in Adobe Illustrator.
 There are still minor corrections to make on this piece, but I felt I could take care of those edits in the "vectoring stage" of the process.

 Once you've reached this point, scan your lettering onto your computer and prepare to vector on top of it within Illustrator.

-Now it's time for my favorite aspect of the lettering process, vectoring!
-It's going to be rather difficult vectoring some blackletter forms but that's alright!
+Now it's time for my favorite aspect of the hand-lettering process, vectoring!
+Figuring out how to digitize hand lettering varies depending on the project.
+It's going to be rather difficult vectoring some blackletter forms, but that's alright!
 It will just require a little bit of extra time to get things looking right.
 Let's begin!